Herbarium staff

 Director and Curator

 Currently, Tina is completing a monograph of the genus Lysipomia (Campanulaceae), a genus of about 50 species endemic to the Andean alpine tundra.
-Additional projects include a phylogenetic analysis of Nemacladus, which is being done in collaboration with Dr. Nancy Morin; systematics of Cyphocarpus in collaboration with Kimberly Hansen, a former master’s student; and systematics of Lobelia and Diastatea in Mexico and Central America, in collaboration with Elizabeth Johnson, a former master’s student.
+Additional projects include a phylogenetic analysis of Nemacladus, which is being done in collaboration with Dr. Nancy Morin and Lois Neff; systematics of Cyphocarpus in collaboration with Kimberly Hansen; and systematics of Lobelia in Mexico and Central America, in collaboration with Miguel Perez and Arturo Castro.
 All of these studies involve gathering molecular sequence data from chloroplast or nuclear genomes and collecting macro- and micromorphological data.
 Tina is also interested in rare plant conservation and floristics, especially in the southwestern United States and northern Mexico, and mentors students in these areas as well as plant systematics.

 Greg Goodwin, M.S.